CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

    When you split a port into two interfaces, such as 2x50G, you do **not** have to disable the adjacent port.

-Valid port configuration and breakout guidance is provided in the `/etc/cumulus/ports.conf` file.
+For valid port configuration and breakout guidance, see the `/etc/cumulus/ports.conf` file.
 {{%/notice%}}

 ### Configure a Breakout Port